hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ## Guess the values of age based on different groups

-Another stragety to handle missing values in numerical columns is to guess the values based on different groups.
+Another strategy to handle missing values in numerical columns is to guess the values based on different groups.
 For example, we can guess the values of `Age` based on the `Sex` and `Pclass` columns.

 Let's group the data by `Sex` and `Pclass` columns.
 To group the data, we will use the `Group by` widget.
 Drag and drop it to the workflow canvas.
 Connect the `Select Columns` widget to the `Group by` widget.
 Double click on the `Group by` widget to open the widget settings.
 Select the columns you want to group, select column `Age` for aggregation and select the aggregation method `Mean`.
 The widget will automatically display the data in the widget output.